Nepal votes in poll coloured by downturn and discontent

-KATHMANDU: Nepali voters began casting their ballots for a new parliament Sunday in a contest dominated by public frustrations over the Himalayan republic’s elderly political elite and anxiety over its teetering economy.
+KATHMANDU: Nepali voters cast their ballots for a new parliament Sunday in a contest dominated by public frustrations over the Himalayan republic’s elderly political elite and anxiety over its teetering economy.

-A revolving door of prime ministers – most serving less than a year – and a culture of horse-trading has fuelled perceptions the government is out of touch with Nepal’s pressing problems.
+A revolving door of prime ministers — most serving less than a year — and a culture of horse-trading have fuelled perceptions the government is out of touch with Nepal’s pressing problems.

 Several younger faces are contesting for the first time, up against established parties whose leaders have strode the corridors of power for decades.

-Though analysts expect the country’s entrenched political veterans to again dominate the next assembly, many voters have lost faith in the status quo and a mood for change is palpable.
+Though analysts expect Nepal’s entrenched political veterans to again dominate the next assembly, many voters have lost faith in the status quo and a mood for change is palpable.

 “Every party took turns in government over the past five years and they did nothing,” Chiranjibi Dawadi, a driver by trade, told AFP this week.

 “My family has decided to vote for a new party this time.
-It’s okay even if they don’t look after us.
+It’s OK even if they don’t look after us.
 Old parties didn’t either.”

 Sunday’s elections are the second since a new constitution was promulgated in 2015, ushering in a new political order after the conclusion of Nepal’s traumatic Maoist insurgency.